Inspired eLearning's PhishProof campaigns are a powerful tool designed to enhance your organization's security by:

 Edit the Contents

-The Editor offers the option to manipulate pre-designed content blocks or upload images through its embedded drag and drop function.
+The Editor offers the option to manipulate pre-designed content blocks or upload images through its embedded drag-and-drop function.
 Content can be edited where a pencil icon is displayed.

 Once desired changes have been made to the phishing email, click Save Template to save changes.